miking-lang/miking-dppl/README.md

 For example `observe true (Bernoulli 0.5)` updates the likelihood with a factor of 0.5.

 The default option for inferring the distribution encoded by a CorePPL program is to compile it to MExpr (which then compiles to OCaml).
-You compile a CorePPL program `cpplprog.mc` using the command `cppl -m <method> cpplprog.mc`, where `<method>` is an inference algorithm (run the command `cppl` without any arguments to see the current list of available algorithms).
+You compile a CorePPL program `cpplprog.cppl` using the command `cppl -m <method> cpplprog.cppl`, where `<method>` is an inference algorithm (run the command `cppl` without any arguments to see the current list of available algorithms).
-For example, `cppl -m is-lw cpplprog.mc` compiles `cpplprog.mc` to a binary file `out` which you can subsequently run to produce likelihood-weighted samples from the distribution encoded by `cpplprog.mc`:
+For example, `cppl -m is-lw cpplprog.cppl` compiles `cpplprog.cppl` to a binary file `out` which you can subsequently run to produce likelihood-weighted samples from the distribution encoded by `cpplprog.cppl`:
 ```
 $ ./out 10
 -0.290110454733